 In other countries cash transfers result in productive inclusion when they are regular, predictable and of sufficient amounts so that households can integrate them in their livelihood strategies.
 In Mexico (Gertler et al. 2006, Todd et al., 2010, Kugler and Rojas 2018), the Oportunidades/ Progresa program is associated with increased land use, livestock ownership and a greater likelihood of operating a micro-enterprise.
 Recent impact evaluation data from sub-Saharan Africa demonstrate similar results: Zambia’s Child Grant Program led to a significant increase in land worked and increase in the use of agricultural inputs.
 The resulting increase in per capita consumption induced by the program was 25 percent greater than the transfer itself.
 Receiving cash transfers also allows beneficiaries to re-enter traditional solidarity networks, essential for their resilience to shocks (FAO 2014).

-The aim of the assessment is to capture whether they are available to all participants, understand to what extent they are evidence based, examined and evaluated.
+The aim of the assessment is to capture whether bundled services/productive inclusion services are available to all working age participants, understand to what extent they are evidence based, examined and evaluated.
 The assessment of this aspect of CT-SA is key for rating the program regarding its Incentives compatibility and contribution to higher level goals.

 Chapter 3: Implementation of a Social Assistance Cash Transfer Program